Bonin Islands: Flora

-Flora has evolved differently on each of the islands.
+Flora have evolved differently on each of the islands.
 The Bonin Islands are sometimes referred to as the Galápagos of the Orient.
 They form a distinct subtropical moist broadleaf forest ecoregion, the Ogasawara subtropical moist forests.
 The ecoregion has a high degree of biodiversity and endemism.
 The islands are home to about 500 plant species, of which 43% are endemic.
 The forests are of three main types: